 The Judiciary conducts all hearings which are mandated by law to determine the existence of probable cause, the necessity for detention, adjudication and disposition of delinquency, dependency, children in need of services, and traffic offenses; grants legitimations, guardianships, sealing records, permission to marry, to join the military or to determine parent notification of a minor’s intention to seek an abortion; and judicial reviews of children who are placed in foster care.

 By special authorization of the Fulton County Superior Court, the Fulton County Juvenile Court also conducts adoptions for those cases where the termination of parent rights has occurred to expedite permanency for these children.
-Chief Judge Bradley J. Boyd leads the judiciary and directs the operations of Fulton County Juvenile Court.
+Chief Presiding Judge Juliette W. Scales leads the judiciary and directs the operations of Fulton County Juvenile Court.

 Presiding Judge Juliette W. Scales

-Associate Judge Yokom earned his undergraduate degree from Mercer University and a juris doctorate from the Walter F. George School of Law at Mercer University.
-Judge Yokom first joined Fulton County Juvenile Court as a juvenile probation officer in 1997 and has since held a variety of legal and administrative positions before being appointed to the bench in 2017.
+Judge Christopher W. Yokom earned his undergraduate degree from Mercer University and a Juris Doctorate from the Walter F. George School of Law at Mercer University.
+Judge Yokom first joined Fulton County Juvenile Court as a juvenile probation officer in 1997 and held a variety of legal and administrative positions before being appointed to the bench in 2017 as an Associate Judge.